geduo15/geduo15/README.md

 ###

 <p align="left">My name is Jinbin Zhang, and I’m a PhD student at Aalto University.
-Before starting my PhD, I worked as an R&D engineer (search engine) at two tech companies.</p>
+Before starting my PhD, I worked as a R&D engineer (search engine) at two tech companies.</p>

 ###